Azure/azure-functions-kafka-extension/README.md

 |master|[![Build Status](https://azfunc.visualstudio.com/Azure%20Functions/_apis/build/status/azure-functions-kafka-extension-ci?branchName=master)](https://azfunc.visualstudio.com/Azure%20Functions/_build/latest?definitionId=7&branchName=master)
 |dev|[![Build Status](https://azfunc.visualstudio.com/Azure%20Functions/_apis/build/status/azure-functions-kafka-extension-ci?branchName=dev)](https://azfunc.visualstudio.com/Azure%20Functions/_build/latest?definitionId=7&branchName=dev)

 This repository contains Kafka binding extensions for the **Azure WebJobs SDK**.
-The extension status is experimental/under development.
+The extension status is in beta.
 The communcation with Kafka is based on library **Confluent.Kafka**.

-**DISCLAIMER**: This library is supported in the Premium Plan, however currently, you would still need to manage scaling yourself.
+**DISCLAIMER**: This library is supported in the Premium Plan along with support for scaling.
 It is fully supported when using Azure Functions on Kubernetes where scaling will be handed by KEDA - scaling based on Kafka queue length.
+It is currently not supported on the Consumption plan (there will no scale from zero).

 ## Bindings